BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

 # Electrical and electronic circuit optimization
 This project is dedicated to the optimization of (any) electrical and electronic circuits and components using evolutionary and heuristic algorithms incorporated with HSPICE.

 We provide Optimer which is a user graphical interface for circuit design and optimization.
-Optimer has following features:
+Optimer benefits from following features:
    - Does not have new syntax;
    - Does not need any extra coding, just implement your circuit code for HSPICE simulation;
    - Has easy to use and managed settings for optimization algorithm, circuit parameters, and objectives (circuit specifications);